jordanstewart-hub/DevSecOps/README.md

 ### Key tools and concepts

-In the Nextwork's web app cloud setup project, the key services and concepts I learned included:
+In the web app cloud setup project, the key services and concepts I learned included:

 Amazon EC2: Launching and connecting to virtual servers.